 In many cases, making trade-offs to meet the desired timeline and stay on budget is necessary when defining a product development process.
 You can tackle a specific customer pain with many different approaches to develop a software solution.

 The variation lies in the nitty-gritty details and the decisions you must make about the product development process.
-The technical trade-offs can involve many decisions – the more important product-level requirements, constraints, and product-level trade-offs must be considered and evaluated.
+The technical trade-offs can involve many decisions – the more important product-level requirements, constraints, and product-level trade-offs must be considered and evaluated, with a focus on maintaining quality assurance.

-During the project, we dedicate a lot of effort to the technical discussions with our customers.
+During the software product development process, we dedicate a lot of effort to the technical discussions with our customers.
 With these discussions, we identify an optimal way to meet the timeline and provide the best possible technical solution.

 4.2 Software architecture role in product development